How to Build a Writing Portfolio to Launch Your Freelance Career

 When you start a project, ask your client if they’d be willing to write a review upon completion.
 Not only does this prove your understanding of conversion strategies, but you’ll also build a string of reviews faster.

-Step #6: Watch out for common mistakes
+Step #7: Watch out for common mistakes

 A hiring manager might forgive a few typos on a resume for a sales representative, but not for a writer.
 Potential clients will review your writing portfolio with a critical eye, because it's the most obvious indicator of your skills.
 Things like grammatical errors are more substantial misses in the writing industry.
-(Ditto for incorrect contact information — they won’t hire someone they can’t reach.)
+(Ditto for incorrect contact information — they can't hire someone they can’t reach.)

 Additionally, consider your site design.
 Avoid overdone sites and, instead, opt for a streamlined and sleek website that's easy to load.
 Busy clients will move on if they have to wait for a page to load, or if they can’t find the information they want fast.